A Frog By Any Name

 Dismantling Fences

 December 1, 1955: On a bus in Montgomery, Alabama, the bus driver orders Rosa Parks and three other riders to give up their seats in the coloured section because the whites’-only section is filled.
 Rosa refuses to do so.
 As a result, she is arrested for civil disobedience and later fined ten dollars for violating segregation laws, plus an additional four dollars for court fees.
 A court case is launched and a bus boycott ensues for more than a year.
 The Supreme Court finally rules that segregation laws are unconstitutional.
-Throughout this time, and for years afterward, Rosa and her family receive death threats…for standing up for rights and basic dignities that should be–MUST BE–afforded to All.
+During this time, and for years afterward, Rosa and her family receive death threats...for standing up for rights and basic human dignities that should be–Must Be–afforded to All.

-To embark upon a spiritual quest is the bravest–most important–journey we will ever undertake.
-It is a figurative journey that involves travelling from conditioned ignorance to an awareness of our True Being.
-Such is a courageous act because recognition of True Self, by definition, involves the surrender of the false self, with whom we’ve identified for the majority of our so-called personal life.
-This can feel like a tremendous loss; it requires that we surrender our pride, historical story, and every triumph which we may have held dear.
-In short, we realize that our trophies never belonged to us; for there is truly no one here to receive them.
-True enlightenment is not freedom as the self; it is freedom from the self.
+To embark upon a spiritual quest is the bravest, and most significant, journey we will ever undertake.
+It’s a figurative journey that involves travelling from conditioned ignorance to the awareness of our true Self.
+Such is a courageous act because recognition of our essential nature involves surrendering the false self, with whom we’ve identified for the majority of our so-called personal life.
+Such can feel like a great loss; it requires that we surrender our pride, historical story, and every triumph that we may have held dear.
+In short, we realize that our personal trophies never belonged to us; for there is truly no one here to receive them.

 Dare to dream (and care for one another).